-Recall that the basic modes available for a company to expand into a new business are captured in what we call the “Growth tree” (see Chapter 4).
+Recall that the basic modes available for a company to expand into a new business are captured in what we call the “Growth tree” (see Section 4).
 At the first branch of the growth tree lies the choice between organic (internal) and inorganic (external) growth.
 Under inorganic growth the choice lies between non-equity alliances, equity alliances (including joint ventures) and acquisitions.
-These were the focus of Chapter 5.
-In this chapter we focus on comparing organic growth to these inorganic growth modes (see Figure 6.1).
+These were the focus of Section 5.
+In this section we focus on comparing organic growth to these inorganic growth modes (see Figure 6.1).

 Figure 6.1 Growth tree